Break Me If You Can

 "I'm Jaden, by the way," he said.
 "Jaden Williams.
 See you around, Captain."

-And then he was gone, and I was standing in the middle of my own rink with my heart hammering against my ribs and my wolf howling somewhere deep inside me and my hands shaking so badly I had to shove them back into my pockets to hide it.
+And then he was gone, and I was standing in the middle of my own rink with my heart hammering against my ribs and something under my skin pulling me in a direction I didn't recognize and my hands shaking so badly I had to shove them back into my pockets to hide it.

 "Dude," Derek said after a long silence.
 "What the hell was that?"

 I didn't answer.
-Couldn't answer, actually, because I didn't know.
+I couldn't, actually, because I didn't know.
 I'd been in a thousand confrontations on the ice, had faced down opponents twice my size, had weathered hits that should have broken bones and insults that should have broken spirits.
-None of it had ever made me feel like this.
-Like I was standing on the edge of something, about to fall.
+But none of it had ever made me feel like this, like I was standing on the edge of something, about to fall.

 Like the ground under my feet wasn't as solid as I'd always believed.